dbaston/gdal/doc/source/user/virtual_file_systems.rst

 /vsis3/ is a file system handler that allows on-the-fly random reading of (primarily non-public) files available in AWS S3 buckets, without prior download of the entire file.
 It requires GDAL to be built against libcurl.

 It also allows sequential writing of files.
-No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :decl_configoption:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :decl_configoption:`CPL_TMPDIR` configuration option).
+No seeks or read operations are then allowed, so in particular direct writing of GeoTIFF files with the GTiff driver is not supported, unless, if, starting with GDAL 3.2, the :config:`CPL_VSIL_USE_TEMP_FILE_FOR_RANDOM_WRITE` configuration option is set to ``YES``, in which case random-write access is possible (involves the creation of a temporary local file, whose location is controlled by the :config:`CPL_TMPDIR` configuration option).
 Deletion of files with :cpp:func:`VSIUnlink` is also supported.
 Starting with GDAL 2.3, creation of directories with :cpp:func:`VSIMkdir` and deletion of (empty) directories with :cpp:func:`VSIRmdir` are also possible.

 Recognized filenames are of the form :file:`/vsis3/bucket/key`, where ``bucket`` is the name of the S3 bucket and ``key`` is the S3 object "key", i.e. a filename potentially containing subdirectories.

 The generalities of :ref:`/vsicurl/ <vsicurl>` apply.

+The following configuration options are specific to the /vsis3/ handler:

+-  .. config:: AWS_NO_SIGN_REQUEST
+      :choices: YES, NO
+      :since: 2.3

+-  .. config:: AWS_ACCESS_KEY_ID

+      Access key ID used for authentication.
+If using temporary credentials, :config:`AWS_SESSION_TOKEN` must be set.

+-  .. config:: AWS_SECRET_ACCESS_KEY

+      Secret access key associated with :config:`AWS_ACCESS_KEY_ID`.

+-  .. config:: AWS_SESSION_TOKEN

+      Session token used for validation of temporary credentials (:config:`AWS_ACCESS_KEY_ID` and :config:`AWS_SECRET_ACCESS_KEY`)

+-  .. config:: CPL_AWS_CREDENTIALS_FILE
+      :choices: <filename>

+      Location of an AWS credentials file.
+If not specified, the standard location of ``~/.aws/credentials`` will be checked.

+-  .. config:: AWS_DEFAULT_PROFILE

+-  .. config:: AWS_PROFILE

+-  .. config:: AWS_CONFIG_FILE

+      Location of a config file that may provide credentials and the AWS region. if not specified the standard location of ``~/.aws/credentials`` will be checked.

+-  .. config:: AWS_ROLE_ARN
+      :since: 3.6

+-  .. config:: AWS_WEB_IDENTITY_TOKEN_FILE
+      :since: 3.6

+-  .. config:: AWS_REGION
+      :default: us-east-1

+      Set the AWS region to which requests should be sent.
+Overridden by :config:`AWS_DEFAULT_REGION`.

+-  .. config:: AWS_DEFAULT_REGION
+      :since: 2.3

+      Set the AWS region to which requests should be sent.

+-  .. config:: AWS_REQUEST_PAYER
+      :choices: requester
+      :since: 2.2

+      Set to ``requester`` to access a Requester Pays bucket and acknowledge associated charges.

+-  .. config:: AWS_S3_ENDPOINT
+      :default: s3.amazonaws.com

+      Allows the use of /vsis3/ with non-AWS remote object stores that use the AWS S3 protocol.

+-  .. config:: AWS_HTTPS
+      :choices: YES, NO
+      :default: YES

+      If ``YES``, AWS resources will be accessed using HTTPS.
+If ``NO``, HTTP will be used.

+-  .. config:: AWS_VIRTUAL_HOSTING
+      :choices: TRUE, FALSE
+      :default: TRUE

+      Select the method of accessing a bucket.
+      If ``TRUE``, identifies the bucket via a virtual bucket host name, e.g.: mybucket.cname.domain.com.
+      If ``FALSE``, identifies the bucket as the top-level directory in the URI, e.g.: cname.domain.com/mybucket

+-  .. config:: VSIS3_CHUNK_SIZE
+      :choices: <MB>
+      :default: 50

+      Set the chunk size for multipart uploads.

+-  .. config:: CPL_VSIL_CURL_IGNORE_GLACIER_STORAGE
+      :choices: YES, NO
+      :default: YES
+      :since: 2.4

+      When listing a directory, ignore files with ``GLACIER`` storage class.
+      Superseded by :config:`CPL_VSIL_CURL_IGNORE_STORAGE_CLASSES`.

+-  .. config:: CPL_VSIL_CURL_IGNORE_STORAGE_CLASSES
+      :default: GLACIER\,DEEP_ARCHIVE

+      Comma-separated list of storage class names that should be ignored when listing a directory.
+If set to empty, objects of all storage classes are retrieved).

 Several authentication methods are possible, and are attempted in the following order:

-1. If :decl_configoption:`AWS_NO_SIGN_REQUEST=YES` configuration option is set, request signing is disabled.
+1. If :config:`AWS_NO_SIGN_REQUEST=YES` configuration option is set, request signing is disabled.
 This option might be used for buckets with public access rights.
 Available since GDAL 2.3
-2. The :decl_configoption:`AWS_SECRET_ACCESS_KEY` and :decl_configoption:`AWS_ACCESS_KEY_ID` configuration options can be set.
-The :decl_configoption:`AWS_SESSION_TOKEN` configuration option must be set when temporary credentials are used.
+2. The :config:`AWS_SECRET_ACCESS_KEY` and :config:`AWS_ACCESS_KEY_ID` configuration options can be set.
+The :config:`AWS_SESSION_TOKEN` configuration option must be set when temporary credentials are used.
 3. Starting with GDAL 2.3, alternate ways of providing credentials similar to what the "aws" command line utility or Boto3 support can be used.
-If the above mentioned environment variables are not provided, the ``~/.aws/credentials`` or ``%UserProfile%/.aws/credentials`` file will be read (or the file pointed by :decl_configoption:`CPL_AWS_CREDENTIALS_FILE`).
-The profile may be specified with the :decl_configoption:`AWS_DEFAULT_PROFILE` environment variable, or starting with GDAL 3.2 with the :decl_configoption:`AWS_PROFILE` environment variable (the default profile is "default").
+If the above mentioned environment variables are not provided, the ``~/.aws/credentials`` or ``%UserProfile%/.aws/credentials`` file will be read (or the file pointed by :config:`CPL_AWS_CREDENTIALS_FILE`).
+The profile may be specified with the :config:`AWS_DEFAULT_PROFILE` environment variable, or starting with GDAL 3.2 with the :config:`AWS_PROFILE` environment variable (the default profile is "default").
-4. The ``~/.aws/config`` or ``%UserProfile%/.aws/config`` file may also be used (or the file pointer by :decl_configoption:`AWS_CONFIG_FILE`) to retrieve credentials and the AWS region.
+4. The ``~/.aws/config`` or ``%UserProfile%/.aws/config`` file may also be used (or the file pointer by :config:`AWS_CONFIG_FILE`) to retrieve credentials and the AWS region.
-5. Starting with GDAL 3.6, if :decl_configoption:`AWS_ROLE_ARN` and :decl_configoption:`AWS_WEB_IDENTITY_TOKEN_FILE` are defined we will rely on credentials mechanism for web identity token based AWS sts action AssumeRoleWithWebIdentity (See.: https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)
+5. Starting with GDAL 3.6, if :config:`AWS_ROLE_ARN` and :config:`AWS_WEB_IDENTITY_TOKEN_FILE` are defined we will rely on credentials mechanism for web identity token based AWS sts action AssumeRoleWithWebIdentity (See.: https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)
 6. If none of the above method succeeds, instance profile credentials will be retrieved when GDAL is used on EC2 instances.

-The :decl_configoption:`AWS_REGION` (or :decl_configoption:`AWS_DEFAULT_REGION` starting with GDAL 2.3) configuration option may be set to one of the supported S3 regions and defaults to ``us-east-1``.

-Starting with GDAL 2.2, the :decl_configoption:`AWS_REQUEST_PAYER` configuration option may be set to "requester" to facilitate use with Requester Pays buckets.

-The :decl_configoption:`AWS_S3_ENDPOINT` configuration option defaults to s3.amazonaws.com.

-The :decl_configoption:`AWS_HTTPS` configuration option defaults to ``YES``.

-The :decl_configoption:`AWS_VIRTUAL_HOSTING` configuration option defaults to ``TRUE``.
-This allows you to configure the two ways to access the buckets, see Bucket and Host Name for more details.
-- ``TRUE`` value, identifies the bucket via a virtual bucket host name, e.g.: mybucket.cname.domain.com
-- ``FALSE`` value, identifies the bucket as the top-level directory in the URI, e.g.: cname.domain.com/mybucket

 On writing, the file is uploaded using the S3 multipart upload API.
 The size of chunks is set to 50 MB by default, allowing creating files up to 500 GB (10000 parts of 50 MB each).
-If larger files are needed, then increase the value of the :decl_configoption:`VSIS3_CHUNK_SIZE` config option to a larger value (expressed in MB).
+If larger files are needed, then increase the value of the :config:`VSIS3_CHUNK_SIZE` config option to a larger value (expressed in MB).
 In case the process is killed and the file not properly closed, the multipart upload will remain open, causing Amazon to charge you for the parts storage.
 You'll have to abort yourself with other means such "ghost" uploads (e.g. with the s3cmd utility) For files smaller than the chunk size, a simple PUT request is used instead of the multipart upload API.

-Since GDAL 2.4, when listing a directory, files with GLACIER storage class are ignored unless the :decl_configoption:`CPL_VSIL_CURL_IGNORE_GLACIER_STORAGE` configuration option is set to ``NO``.
-This option has been superseded in GDAL 3.5 per the :decl_configoption:`CPL_VSIL_CURL_IGNORE_STORAGE_CLASSES` configuration option that accept a comma-separated list of storage class names and defaults to ``GLACIER,DEEP_ARCHIVE`` (if set to empty, objects of all storage classes are retrieved).

 Since GDAL 3.1, the :cpp:func:`VSIRename` operation is supported (first doing a copy of the original file and then deleting it)